Connect with us

 One of the clearest examples of Lincoln’s efficiency is their set-piece output.

-Under Skubala, they have developed a reputation for being one of the most dangerous sides in the division from dead-ball situations, particularly long throw-ins, both in attack and in defensive organisation.
+Under Skubala, they have become one of the most dangerous sides in the division from dead-ball situations, particularly long throw-ins.

 That focus on marginal gains reflects a wider club philosophy: finding competitive edges where others are not looking closely enough.

-Set-piece routines are meticulously planned, with clear patterns of movement designed to exploit space rather than rely on chance deliveries into the box.
+Set-piece routines are carefully planned, with structured movement designed to create space rather than rely on hopeful delivery.

-Lincoln also places heavy emphasis on transitional moments, recovery runs, and rest defence structures.
-These details often go unnoticed externally, but internally, they form the backbone of their consistency.
+Lincoln also place strong emphasis on transitions, recovery runs and rest defence structure.
+These details rarely draw attention externally, but internally they are central to consistency.

 Outperforming bigger budgets